EdgyGuy19/IMAGI/README.md

 AI-Grader uses two prompt template files in the `AI_api` directory to generate feedback:

 - `student.txt`: Controls the format and content of student-facing feedback posted to GitHub issues
-- `teacher.txt`: Used internally for more detailed pedagogical analysis (not shown to students)
+- `teacher.txt`: Used internally for more detailed pedagogical analysis for teaching assistants (not shown to students)

+**IMPORTANT:**
-**IMPORTANT: Do not change the structure or output format of the prompts.** You may adjust the content, tone, or guidance, but the output format with "Improvements:" and checkboxes must be preserved for proper functioning.
+- Do not change the structure or output format of the prompts.
+- Teacher prompt feedback is intended for TA reference only and should never be posted as GitHub issues for students.
+It provides comprehensive analysis of all issues in the student's code, which may overwhelm or discourage students if posted directly.
+- Always use the student prompt output when creating GitHub issues for students.

 By default, the system uses the `student.txt` prompt for generating feedback.
 This can be seen in both the API code files: